 A short video of the Caligraph 2 working.

 The Caligraph 2 was the first typewriter produced with a double keyboard.
-Lacking a shift key, it featured separate black keys for uppercase characters and white keys for lowercase.
+Without a shift key, it featured separate black keys for uppercase characters and white keys for lowercase.

-Double keyboard typewriters began to lose favor in the market only after touch typing, with the home row as a reference point for the fingers, became widely accepted during the 1890s.
-In 1888, a celebrated typing contest took place between Frank McGurrin, using a Remington 2 (the first typewriter to feature a single shift keyboard in 1878), and Louis Taub on a Caligraph 2.
-McGurrin won decisively, demonstrating the clear advantage of the home row, which allowed continuous typing without the need to glance at the keyboard to reposition one’s fingers.
+Double keyboard machines began to lose favor only after touch typing, with the home row as a reference point, gained widespread acceptance in the 1890s.
+A celebrated typing contest in 1888 between Frank McGurrin, using a Remington 2 (the first typewriter to feature a single shift keyboard, introduced in 1878), and Louis Taub on a Caligraph 2, marked a turning point.
+McGurrin won decisively, demonstrating the advantage of home row positioning, which allowed typists to maintain finger placement without glancing at the keyboard.

-The Caligraph, like its predecessor, the Remington, is a “blind writer” with type bars that strike the underside of the platen.
-The text remains hidden from view until the page advances a few lines or the hinged carriage is lifted to reveal the underside of the platen.
+Like its predecessor, the Remington, the Caligraph is a “blind writer,” with typebars that strike the underside of the platen.
+Text remains hidden until the page advances a few lines, or the hinged carriage is lifted to reveal the underside.

-In the first detailed image below, you will notice that the platen has longitudinal facets.
-This design ensures full contact with the flat heads of the type bars.
-Later models featured smooth, round platens after manufacturers learned to grind subtle curves into the type bar heads.
+In the first image below, note the platen’s longitudinal facets.
+This design ensured full contact with the flat heads of the typebars.
+Later models featured smooth, round platens after manufacturers began grinding subtle curves into the typebar heads.

 It might be hard to believe the following claim publicized in 1889.
 “GREATEST SPEED ON RECORD!!
 T. W. Osborne wrote 179 words in one single minute, and G. A. McBride wrote 129 words in a single minute, Blindfolded, on the Caligraph.”